Do you remember when you were a child and you played “make believe?”

 You were a spy, a doctor, an astronaut, or perhaps an athlete.
 You took on the persona of whoever you were pretending to be.
 You talked like a spy would, you thought like a doctor, you did the things that kind of person would do.

-|Only when you believe in others can you change the world.
+|The key to a life of purpose, influence, excellence, and abundance starts in your imagination.
 (Tweet That) | Share this Graphic on Pinterest | Share on Facebook|

 The dictionary defines “make believe” as: